 Cooperative Research Centres are jointly funded by the Federal Government, industry participants and research organisations to support Australian industries to solve critical issues, develop new technologies, products and services and compete on the world stage.

 The CRC program is a proven model that has delivered significant economic, environmental and social benefits to Australia across a diverse range of industries.
+View a short video introduction on CRCs here.

 The Future Battery Industries Cooperative Research Centre research program is national in its scope and will identify research opportunities, partnerships and participants Australia-wide and internationally.